The free 15-minute test shows your IQ band and strongest cognitive domain — the numbers this article keeps referring to.

 Understanding your unique profile helps you target roles where your cognitive architecture is an asset rather than a liability.
 The difference between a fulfilling career and chronic frustration often comes down to this cognitive fit.

-Research by Schmidt and Hunter (1998) found that cognitive ability predicts job performance across virtually all occupations—but the specific cognitive profile that predicts success varies dramatically by role type.
+Research by Schmidt and Hunter (1998) found that cognitive ability predicts job performance across virtually all occupations, a link later corrected downward to about r = .22 (Sackett et al., 2024), as our shrinking-validity explainer sets out.
+What has not changed is that the specific cognitive profile predicting success varies dramatically by role type, which is why the composite score matters less than its shape.

 Processing Speed: 120+ Working Memory: 95-110